Ashland Elementary School (Kansas)

-Ashland Elementary School, also known as Ashland Grade School (according to its National Register of Historic Places listing), is a public elementary school in Ashland, Kansas.
+Ashland Elementary School, also known as Ashland Grade School (according to its National Register of Historic Places listing), is a former public elementary school in Ashland, Kansas.
 It is a part of USD 220 Ashland Public Schools.

 Located at 210 W. 7th St. in Ashland, Kansas, was built in 1937 with Public Works Administration funding.
 It was listed on the NRHP in 2005.

 It is a two-story red brick building designed with elements of Classical Revival style.
 It has a flat roof with a parapet with stone detailing.